 Manny #69 **medical hold**

 Manny is a 12 year old beagle who we just couldn’t say no to helping.
 Manny is very active for his age and very curious.
 He is very much the typical beagle and loves to get into the garbage and any other interesting things he can find.
 He quickly found the preferred dog spots on the sofa, in the sun porch, and in front of the heater.
 His foster mom has been doing a great job of finding fun activities for Manny to keep his busy mind occupied.
 He generally ignores the other dogs in his home but enjoys pats fr om his foster mom.
-Manny has a bit of a leaky bladder, but he is improving now that he is on Proin.
+Manny has a bit of a leaky bladder, but his house-training has greatly improved since he was prescribed Proin and Prozac.
 He is on a medical hold until his bladder issues can be resolved and a dental can be completed.
 To learn more about adopting me click here.

 Belle #74 is a sweet, very active 2-3 year old Basset mix.
 Belle is on the small side weighing in around 35 pounds.
 She is great with other dogs and eager to please her people.
 She has not been exposed to children or cats.
 She is kennel trained and house trained and rides well in the car.
 As with most hounds she is very vocal so it would be best to avoid apartment living.
 Belle is full of energy and smart as a whip, which gets her in trouble as she is a bit of an escape artist.
 A secure fenced-in yard and active lifestyle would be best for Belle.
 She has shown some separation anxiety so she may prefer a home where someone is home most of the day.
 If you're looking for a dog who is always ready to greet you with excitement and lots of kisses, look no further!
 To learn more about adopting me click here.

 Pippa is a 7 year old Basset mix who is on the small side weighing in around 35 pounds.
-She would prefer a house without children as they are a bit much for her to handle.
-She loves playing with the other dog at her foster home and is getting along with the resident cat.
+She would prefer a house without children as they are a bit too much for her to handle.
+She loves playing with the other dog at her foster home, but she has been an only dog in the past.
+She likes to play with the resident cat in the same way she plays with dogs, so a potential kitty housemate would need to be tolerant.
+She is able to stay home for nine hours during the day while her foster mom is at work.
 Pippa is fairly energetic for her age and loves to tell you all about it!
 To learn more about adopting Pippa click here.

 Rosie #82 **Medical Hold**